jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 yc_celery
 # do not close this window.
 Let it sit.
 ```
 2. Open a new window on your Terminal and SSH into your vagrant box.
+Run each of the `python` commands in a new `screen` session (e.g. `screen -d -m python /sites...`
 ```bash
 vagrant ssh
 python /sites/ycharts/manage.py calculations_store_sets